-The financial terms of the CIC Agreement to the Majority Stockholders, totaling \$4,477,585, consists of the following:
+The financial terms of the CIC Agreement to the Majority Stockholders, totaled \$4,477,585, consisting of the following:

-- a.
-The Corporation will issue to the Majority Stockholders 2,000,000 restricted shares of Series B Preferred Stock which are convertible into SGRP Shares subject to the conversion ratio as set forth in the CIC Agreement of 1:1.5 basis, subject to adjustment for a forward or reverse share split, share dividend, or similar transactions.
-These shares will vest over time upon execution of the CIC Agreement through November 10, 2023 in five (5) phases, assuming the Majority Stockholders' ongoing compliance with the terms and conditions of the CIC Agreement.
+- 1. The Corporation issued to the Majority Stockholders 2,000,000 restricted shares of Series B Preferred Stock, which are convertible into 3,000,000 SGRP Shares pursuant to the 1:1.5 conversion ratio set forth in the Preferred Designation and the CIC Agreement, subject to adjustment for a forward or reverse share split, share dividend, or similar transactions.
+These shares will vest over time upon execution of the CIC Agreement in 5 phases through November 10, 2023, assuming the Majority Stockholders' ongoing compliance with the terms and conditions of the CIC Agreement.
 Series B Preferred Shares may only be transferred to affiliates and certain related parties of the Majority Stockholders if those affiliates and certain related parties execute a joinder to the CIC Agreement.
-The Series B Preferred Stock was valued at \$3,690,000 in total, based on the SGRP stock price on December 31, 2021 of \$1.23 per share over 3,000,000 SGRP shares. - b.
-The Corporation made a \$250,000 cash payment to Mr. Brown and agreed to reimburse up to \$35,000 of the legal expenses of the Majority Stockholders that were incurred after January 1, 2021 in connection with the negotiation and execution of the CIC Agreement. - c.
-The Corporation assumed financial responsibility for, and will pay directly to Affinity Insurance Company, Ltd., \$502,585 to settle SAS obligations and the related claim for the 2014-2015 plan year.
+The Series B Preferred Stock shares was valued at \$3,690,000 in total, based on the SGRP stock price on December 31, 2021 of \$1.23 per share for the 3,000,000 conversion SGRP shares. - 2.
+The Corporation made a \$250,000 cash payment to Mr. Brown and agreed to reimburse up to \$35,000 of the legal expenses of the Majority Stockholders that were incurred after January 1, 2021, in connection with the negotiation and execution of the CIC Agreement. - 3.
+The Corporation assumed financial responsibility for, and paid directly to Affinity Insurance Company, Ltd., \$502,585 to settle SAS obligations and the related claim for the 2014-2015 plan year